-Dollar edges up in Asia before US jobs data
+Dollar edges up in Asia on Street boom

-The dollar was mixed against other Asia-Pacific currencies Friday.
+The dollar was largely higher against other Asia-Pacific currencies on Tuesday afternoon.

 The greenback firmed to SG$1.2522 from SG$1.2495 and to 43.79 Philippine pesos from 43.76 pesos.

 It also rose to 11,530 Indonesian rupiah from 11,523 rupiah, but was flat at 32.61 Thai baht.

 The U.S. unit slipped to 1,022.93 South Korean won from 1,024.70 won.

 The Australian dollar inched down to 93.55 U.S. cents from 93.60 cents while the Chinese yuan firmed to 16.36 yen from 16.33 yen.